sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 ![Edit file container page displaying the Trusts and Authorization locations.](image-8.png)

+Click on **"Add"** under Trusts configuration and hit on **"Upload"** file button and browse to the location where your `ca.crt` is located and upload that file and click on apply.

-Add the contents of the `ca.crt` to the trusts configuration.
-The alias can be anything, but the certificate should be exactly what is in the generated `ca.crt`.
+**Note:** The alias can be anything, but the certificate should be exactly what is in the generated `ca.crt`.

 ![Add Trust modal.](image-9.png)

-Add the `client.crt` signature to the Authorizations configuration.
-Add the roles "Admin" or "User" and copy the pattern from the output of the following command. (exclude the "subject=" prefix):
+Click on **"Add"** under Authorizations and select the roles as **"Admin"** or **"User"** and then click on **"Generate pattern"** from the output of the following command. (exclude the "subject=" prefix):

 `openssl x509 -in client.crt -nameopt RFC2253 -subject -noout`

-Alternatively, you can use the "Generate Pattern" option in the UI and past the contents of your client certificate to automatically generate the certificate signature:
+Alternatively, you can use the **"Generate Pattern"** option and similarly upload the `client.crt` file after clicking on the "Upload" file option.
+It will automatically generate a pattern like above.

 ![Authorizations Generate Patter modal.](image-10.png)

-Now click save at the top of the page.
+Now click save at the bottom of the page.

 ![Manage file container save button.](image-11.png)